akpetty/ICESAT-2HackWeek-seaice/README.md

 ## ATL07 (sea surface/sea ice heights)

 Arguably ATL07 is the most important IS2 product for sea ice users.
 ATL07 provides along-track surface height and type (e.g. snow-covered ice, open water) for the ice-covered seas of the northern and southern hemispheres.
 Sea surface and sea ice height are estimated for segments along each of the six beams.
 Surface height estimates are referenced to the mean sea surface (MSS).
 Segment length varies with surface type as it is determined by the distance over which ~150 signal photons are accumulated (expect segments length around 50 m, as each shot gives us back a few photons and the shots have an along-track reoslution of 70 cm).
 Two files are provided per day, one each for the north and south, which contain the sixteen intra-day orbits broken out by hemisphere.

-Summarize the following flow-charts??
+A coarse surface filtering method is employed to remove obviously erroneuous returns from background/subsurface/clouds etc.

 ![Coarse_surface_finding](Coarse_surface_finding.png?raw=true "Coarse_surface_finding, figure taken from the ATL07/10 ATBD document")